 - We could have stayed amongst the lavender-filled gardens for hours, watching dragonflies, splashing about the pool and perhaps occasionally playing boules

-- You’ll need a car to make the most of this spectacular area; Saint-Victor-des-Oules has oodles of character but no restaurants (or even a bakery)
+- You’ll need a car to make the most of this spectacular area; Saint-Victor-des-Oules has oodles of character but no restaurants (but there is a daily bakery delivery service)

-- Technology is limited: WiFi can be patchy due to thick walls, there are no in-room TVs
+- Technology is limited: there are no in-room TVs

 - Due to the layout, Jasmin is only suitable for children aged 8+

 - There’s a 7-night minimum stay during July and August (with a Saturday changeover day)

 - Check the payment and cancellation policy carefully, a security deposit and cleaning fee is required

 Best time to go

 Our top tips

 - Get up early on a Saturday or Wednesday morning, pack a picnic basket and your swimming gear, and head to Uzès.
 Buy lots of delicious fresh produce from the market - perhaps have a coffee and a pastry - then head to the Pont du Gard.
 Swim in the river, laze on the stony beach (there are wooden cabanas to use on a first-come, first-served basis), eat your picnic, and marvel at the grand structure.

 - If you suffer from hay fever, bring plenty of medication!
 The grounds are full of pollen, but they’re so beautiful you’ll want to spend all your time there anyway